Further requirements for applicants

 Some examples of where you might require a particular authorisation include:

-- felling licence from Forestry Commission Scotland for removing heavy scrub under the Control of Scrub / Woody Vegetation capital item, or if relevant for tree felling under Improving Public Access
+- felling licence from Forestry Commission Scotland for removing heavy scrub under the Control of Scrub / Woody Vegetation capital item, or if relevant, for tree felling under Improving Public Access

-- authorisation from the Scottish Environment Protection Agency if an abstraction from the water environment is required to fill the lagoon under the Water-use Efficiency – Irrigation Lagoon capital item
+- authorisation from the Scottish Environment Protection Agency (SEPA) if an abstraction from the water environment is required to fill the lagoon under the Water-use Efficiency – Irrigation Lagoon capital item

 If you are in any doubt about whether your proposed works will affect a protected species, refer to the guidance on protected species (see below).

 If you have already received consent or written approval from a consenting authority you should upload a copy of the relevant documentation to accompany your online application.
+You should make sure that you keep a copy available for inspection.

 You must ensure that you hold any required licence or consent before you start the management for which a licence or consent is required.